Thriving in America: Megaregions, Megatrends and Small Business Growth

 Economic Significance

 Understanding megaregions is crucial because they drive a significant portion of the U.S. economy.
 These interconnected areas account for 90% of the country’s economic output.
 They also represent significant investments in innovation and employment opportunities.
-For instance, the BosWash megaregion with its estimated $4.4 trillion GDP contributes approximately 15% of the nation’s Gross Domestic Product (GDP).
-For small businesses, building a market entry strategy around a megaregion framework in many cases offers more opportunities than a narrowly defined market perspective.
-For example, a small business expanding throughout the BosWash megaregion may find more opportunities for growth than expanding internationally or remaining in a narrowly defined geographical unit e.g. city, state, or MSA.
-Similarly, an international company from Europe, Asia, or Latin America may benefit from expansion into a particular US megaregion versus remaining in their home market.
+For instance, the BosWash megaregion, with its estimated GDP of $4.4 trillion, contributes approximately 15% of the nation’s Gross Domestic Product (GDP).
+For small businesses, building a market entry strategy around a megaregion framework, in many cases, offers more opportunities than a narrowly defined market perspective.
+For example, a small business expanding throughout the BosWash megaregion may find more opportunities for growth than expanding internationally or remaining in a narrowly defined geographical unit, e.g., city, state, or MSA.
+Similarly, companies from Europe, Asia, or Latin America may benefit from expansion into a particular US megaregion versus remaining in their home market.
 We note that there are many domestic and international pursuing a similar approach.
-However, we believe these initiatives are not built around a megaregion model.
+However, many of these initiatives are not built around a megaregion model.

 Infrastructure and Transportation